National Cancer Research Institute: Activities

-The NCRI was, and remains, a leader in the introduction of patient/public involvement in clinical research.
-The NCRI Consumer Liaison Group was founded in 2000 and is administered by the National Cancer Research Network (NCRN).
-In the NCRI's early years the Chair of the Consumer Liaison Group was an NCRI Board member ex-officio.
-Since 2007 two patient/public Board appointments have been made following open advertisement.
+The NCRI was a leader in the introduction of patient/public involvement in clinical research.
+The NCRI Consumer Liaison Group was founded in 2000 and administered by the National Cancer Research Network (NCRN).
+In the NCRI's early years the chair of the Consumer Liaison Group was an NCRI board member ex-officio.
+Since 2007, two patient/public board appointments were made following open advertisement.